boyboi86/AFML/README.md

 **Other References**

 There is another library that was created way before mine (Actually more than 1 before mine), I will strongly recommend you to download their library, as a reference as you try to implement the codes.
 As well as their exercises, to see if our answers are somewhat similar to yours.
-(I heard they are going to privatise their repository at Dec 2020, but you can try.)

-They have about 14 contributors and I'm just 1 person.
-So logically, you should use their library.
+(They have about 14 contributors and I'm just a part-time cashier.
+So logically, you should use their library)

 * [mlfinlab library](https://github.com/hudson-and-thames/mlfinlab)
 * [mlfinlab Exercises](https://github.com/hudson-and-thames/research/tree/master/Advances%20in%20Financial%20Machine%20Learning)

-All the codes used in this exercise was created from scratch by myself based on what was taught in the book (Which took quite an effort), therefore the answers might be slightly different from theirs.
+All the codes used in this exercise was created from scratch by myself based on what was taught in the book (Which took quite an effort), therefore the answers might be different from theirs.

 However, our sample data (Based on dollar bar) are identical.